 Dan: [00:10:09] Yeah.
-So I’m not, I’m not like an authority on the subject. and also like people, I’ve seen people get pretty nervous during the interviews.
-I think like one thing that helps is, that’s why we have several.
+So I’m not, I’m not like an authority on the subject and also like people, I’ve seen people get pretty nervous during the interviews.
+I think like one thing that helps is, that’s why we have several, right.

-So, it’s rare that everybody has exactly the same feedback. so this is my, we, uh, we keep it so that, they have multiple interviewers.
+So, it’s rare that everybody has exactly the same feedback.
+So this is why, we uh, we keep it so that, they have multiple interviewers.
 Every interviewer has to submit their feedback before they see feedback from others so that their feedback doesn’t get biased by what the other interviewers say.

-so, I think like another tip for interviews, at least like for Facebook, I don’t know how people interview at other companies, but, We really care that he explained what to do and kind of explain your thinking process, that he listened to the hens.
+So, I think like another tip for interviews, at least like for Facebook, I don’t know how people interview at other companies, but, We really care that you explain what you do and kind of explain your thinking process, that he listened to the hints.
 So like the interviewer is on your side.
-The interior wants you to do well.
+The interviewer wants you to do well.

-and sometimes we kind of give him like, Hey, like maybe this is not the right direction.
-I’m like, are you sure about this? w what are the other things you consider?
+And sometimes we kind of give hints like, Hey, like maybe this is not the right direction.
+I’m like, are you sure about this? what are the other things you considered?
 And.
 Sometimes people listen to them very well.
 And that, that gives us, if you learn that, yeah.
-Like this, this person is like in working in a team, they understand when, they, they had been asked to do something or they are, like they’re being challenged.
+Like this, this person is like they can work in a team, they understand when, they, they had been asked to do something or they are, like they’re being challenged.

 And sometimes people just don’t listen at all.
 And.
-It’s like, okay, well what if there is a work problem and pretend to communicate something and this person doesn’t hear us? so , that’s also important is just to have a clear communication, clear thought process, and kind of both listen to the interview year and also explain the way you’re approaching the problem.
+It’s like, okay, well what if there is a work problem and we are trying to communicate something and this person doesn’t hear us? so , that’s also important is just to have a clear communication, clear thought process, and kind of both listen to the interviewer and also explain the way you’re approaching the problem.

 At least for awhile?

-Dan: [00:12:52] Yeah. so I, I think early on in my career I didn’t really, like Pierre.
-About big companies as much. so I am originally from restaurant, so there was like a Russian company that I wanted to work at, which is kind of like a Facebook Sloan, but they had a really full, polished product.
+Dan: [00:12:52] Yeah. so I, I think early on in my career I didn’t really, like care about big companies as much. so I am originally from Russia, so there was like a Russian company that I wanted to work at, which is kind of like a Facebook clone, but they had a really full, polished product.